Decker School of Nursing Undergraduate Student Handbook

 Attendance and Laboratory/Clinical Cancellations and Absences

-The Decker School of Nursing adheres to the attendance policy outlined in the University Bulletin for all classes and laboratory experiences.
+The Decker School of Nursing adheres to the attendance policy outlined in the Binghamton University Academic Guide (formerly, the Bulletin) for all classes and laboratory experiences.

 Laboratory/clinical absence: The Decker School of Nursing acknowledges that students may miss laboratory/clinical experiences for unexpected situations and religious obligations.
-Students who must miss a laboratory/clinical experiences must complete the following steps:
+Students who must miss a laboratory/clinical experience must complete the following steps:

-1. The student must contact the clinical instructor directly as soon as possible, but no later than the scheduled start time of the laboratory/clinical experience.
+- The student must contact the clinical instructor directly as soon as possible but no later than the scheduled start time of the laboratory/clinical experience.

-3. The student must communicate with the clinical faculty before the next laboratory to determine whether it is possible to meet course objectives.
+- Before the next laboratory/clinical experience, the student must communicate with the clinical faculty to determine whether it is possible to meet the course objectives.

 Nursing Electives

 Students may use a variety of courses to meet their nursing elective requirement.
-Elective courses are designed to assist the student in the exploration of advanced concepts of nursing and/or the in-depth study of a selected area of application to the healthcare system.
-Interest in specific electives is expected to develop as core concepts of nursing are introduced in the curriculum at levels II and III.
+Elective courses are designed to assist the student in exploring advanced concepts of nursing and/or in-depth study of a selected area of application to the healthcare system.
+Interest in specific electives is expected to develop as core nursing concepts are introduced in the curriculum at levels II and III.

-Nursing electives are viewed as a part of the synthesis of nursing experience and are expected to assist the student in meeting program and personal objectives.
+Nursing electives are considered part of the synthesis of nursing experience and are expected to assist the student in meeting program and personal objectives.

 See the list of approved nursing electives below.